 This iconic cereal is kosher parve, and it’s now officially gluten free.

-Dairy-Free Pumpkin Spice Indulgences
+Dairy-Free Pumpkin Spice Treats

 Most dairy-free pumpkin spice products are seasonal, but Lenny & Larry’s pumpkin spice cookie is offered year round.
 It’s a thick, chewy, and slightly cake-y, cookies infused with pumpkin, molasses and the usual spices.
 It’s also vegan and soy-free.